ably-labs/laravel-broadcast-app/README.md

 # Chat app using Ably Broadcaster+Echo

-Demo web-chat app using Ably Broadcaster+Echo based on laravel
+Demo web-chat app using Ably Broadcaster+Echo based on laravel.

 ## Features
 * Public chat rooms for a guest user.